Sciss/SimpleRecorder/README.md

 ### requirements / installation

-But the `.sc` class file in your SuperCollider extensions folder.
-Sorry, I dislike the new help format (mostly because it costs you a lot of work to write a simple thing), thus there is no properly format help file.
+Put the `.sc` class file in your SuperCollider extensions folder.
+Sorry, I dislike the new help format (mostly because it costs you a lot of work to write a simple thing), thus there is no properly formatted help file.
 The `.scd` file serves as a quick references of the functionality, though.

 The class has just been cleaned up a bit and tested with SC 3.5.
 It should probably work with much older versions, too.

 ### future ideas

  - Folder selection should be in the GUI
  - A meter and headroom display should be in the GUI